begolu2/postgresql-9.5-script-centos-7x64/README.md

 - Once completed, it will display the new passwords for pgadmin, root, postgres, and ssl as well as write them to an auth.txt file.

 - This script install IP tables.
-If you want to use firwalld, comment the appropriate lines as noted.IPTables.
+If you want to use firwalld, comment the appropriate lines as noted.

+Usage:

+1. Download the script to a clean CentOS 7.x64 box
+2. Make it executable <code> chmod 755 pgsql-9.5-centos-7x-64.sh</code>
+3. Execute it <code>./pgsql-9.5-centos-7x-64.sh</code>

 Example Output at End of Script: